THE WONDERS OF SICILY

 We probably can't recapture all 28 centuries of history and culture in 3½ days, so we'll do our best to give you some in-depth tastings.
 Highlights of our time in Palermo will include a walking tour of the city's historic city center, including the Quattro Canti, the Port of Palermo, the Mercato di Ballarò, and street food.

 We'll also visit dazzling aristocratic palaces, Palermo Cathedral (begun by the Normans in 1185), and the Palatine Chapel (a mixture of Byzantine, Norman, and Fatimid Arabic architectural styles, highlighting the tricultural state of Sicily during the 12th century).
-Indeed, the Palatine Chapel, yet another UNESCO World Heritage Site, is one of Palermo's artistic gems, with magnificent mosaics and Arabic-style decorations that are among the most beautiful in the world.
+Indeed, the Palatine Chapel, another UNESCO World Heritage Site, is one of Palermo's artistic gems, with magnificent mosaics and Arabic-style decorations that are among the most beautiful in the world.

 /